Online Prediction of Switching Graph Labelings with Cluster Specialists: Switching Specialists

-Observe that $H(\bu,\bu')$ is no larger than twice the hamming distance between $\bu$ and $\bu'$ and is often significantly smaller.
-To achieve the coming bound we will need the following proposition, which upper bounds divergence $J$ by $H$, a subtlety is that there are many distinct sets of specialists consistent with a given comparator.
-For example, consider a uniformly labeled graph we may ``cover'' this graph with a single specialist or alternatively we may cover with a specialist for each vertex.
+Observe that $H(\bu,\bu')$ is smaller than twice the hamming distance between $\bu$ and $\bu'$ and is often significantly smaller.
+To achieve the bounds we will need the following proposition, which upper bounds divergence $J$ by $H$, a subtlety is that there are many distinct sets of specialists consistent with a given comparator.
+For example, consider a uniform labeling on $\spine$.
+One may ``cover'' this labeling with a single specialist or alternatively $n$ specialists, one covering each vertex.
 For the sake of simplicity in bounds we will always choose the smallest set of covering specialists.
-Thus we introduce the notion of {\em minimal-consistency}.
-A comparator $\bmu \in \Delta_{|\spset|}$ is {\em consistent with} the labeling $\bu\in\{-1,1\}^n$ if $\bmu$ is well-formed and $\mu_\Specna >0$ implies for all $v\in V$ that $\Specna(v)\in\{u_v,\square\}$; furthermore a comparator $\bmu$ is {\em minimal-consistent with} $\bu$ if the cardinality of its support set $|\{\mu_\Specna : \mu_\Specna >0\}|$ is the minimum of all comparators consistent with $\bu$.
+Thus we introduce the following notions of {\em consistency} and {\em minimal-consistency}.